 The school encourages pupils to develop their friendships and social interaction beyond the school day.
 One of the most important events in this respect is the End of Year Trip.
 This experience enriches the sense of companionship and promotes the group ethos, not only amongst pupils, but also with regard to the relationships formed between students and teachers.
 The CISC department offers several trips throughout the year in order for students to learn about Valencia and the surrounding areas.
-Previous trips have been to the Bioparc or Oceanogràfic, cultural trips into Valencia, underground caving and team building activities.
+Students also attend educational trips related to the subjects they are studying.
+Previous trips have included a trip to the Bioparc or Oceanogràfic, cultural trips to Valencia, a Geography trip to study the Turia river, underground caving and team building activities.